-The uninsured costs will be calculated for each hospital.
 The information to be collected will include, but not be limited to:

 - 1. The number of uninsured inpatient hospital days (this will be accumulated for each inpatient routine service cost center on the cost report) - 2.
 The uninsured inpatient and outpatient hospital ancillary charges (this will be accumulated for each ancillary cost center on the cost report) - 3.
-The amounts of payments received during the state plan year by or on behalf of patients and payments made by third parties related to uninsured inpatient and outpatient hospital services.
+The amounts of payments received during the hospital's fiscal/CMS Report years that encompass the state plan year made by or on behalf of patients and payments made by third parties related to uninsured inpatient and outpatient hospital services.
 The information collected shall: - a.
-Include payments received under Section 1011, Federal Reimbursement of Emergency Health Services Furnished to Undocumented Aliens, of the MMA, - b.
+Include payments received during the hospital's fiscal/CMS Report years that encompass the state plan year under Section 1011, Federal Reimbursement of Emergency Health Services Furnished to Undocumented Aliens, of the MMA, - b.
 Not include payments, funding and subsidies made by the state or a unit of local governments (e.g., state-only, local-only or state-local health program) - 4.
 AHCCCS may apply trending factors for the initial payment to account for changes in utilization (e.g., due to changes in Medicaid eligibility criteria), supplemental payments, and Medicaid payments and rates.
 The adjustments may increase or decrease the days, costs, charges, or payments reflected on the cost reports, Medicaid and/or uninsured information.
 The adjustments will reflect increases and decreases resulting from changes in operations or circumstances that are not reflected in the information from the state plan year two years prior.